 So don’t worry, there’s still an opportunity for our teeth to ache. 😉

 German chocolate cake has been a highly requested cake recipe, so I’m thrilled to finally share it.
-And just in case you missed March’s Baking Challenge, I decorated my German chocolate cake naked style.
+I decorated it naked cake style.
 I love seeing that coconut pecan filling peeking out!

 How to Make German Chocolate Cake